 Don't take a chance - the legislature recently changed the law on driving without an endorsement.
 If you are stopped, the law enforcement officer can IMPOUND your motorcycle, even if it is your buddy' s bike.

 One night class plus a weekend in the classroom could save you hundreds of dollars and countless hassles.
 Your insurance comany may offer a discount for proof of completing a safety class.

-Many of the training locations also offer experienced rider classes to refresh your skills and work on those bad habits you picked up over the years.
+Many of the training locations also offer experienced rider classes and sidecar/trike classes.